batchful/batch/README.md

-# batchOrganizer
+# batchful
-A simple folder orgenizer using batch
+A simple and easy-to use GUI batch directory organizer.

+No installation needed -- just run the `.bat` file in the desired folder.

-## HOW TO USE?
+## Usage
-Drag and drop / copy and paste the file to the desired folder and run the file.

-The code has a few options for organization:
+Paste the program in the directory you wish to organize and run it.

+### Configuration
+There are currently two implemented methods of organization *(more coming soon -- see below)*:
-1. By file extension: Makes a folder for every file type and moves all the correct files in it.
+1. By file extension: creates a directory for every filetype and sorts the files accordingly.
-2. By file name: Takes every file with the same name and moves them to a folder.
+2. By file name: creates a folder for every single file name and sorts the files into them.

-## COMING SOON:
+## Coming Soon
-Sort files by spasific syntax: Gets a syntax and moves all the files with the syntax in the name to a folder.
+- The option to sort files by regex: finds a specific phrase anywhere in the file name

-Sub-folders organizetion.
+- A GUI version of the program is in early development, but is low on our list
+- The ability to search sub-folders for items and rename files if names clash
+- Making the file extension option only create folders for used files